Abdulah-eng/AltmanProject/VIDEO_MANAGEMENT.md

 ## Display Locations

-### Media Page (`/media`)
-- Shows all published videos in a dedicated "LATEST VIDEOS" section
-- Videos appear above the media platforms section
-- Each video shows thumbnail, title, description, and play button

 ### Home Page (`/`)
 - Shows only featured videos in a "WATCH THE LATEST" section
-- Appears between team section and media section
+- Appears between team section and other content sections
-- Includes a "VIEW ALL VIDEOS" button linking to media page
+- Videos are displayed in a grid layout with thumbnails and play buttons

 ## Database Setup